agentmorris/camera-trap-ml-survey/README.md

 > <https://www.panthera.org/panthera-poachercam-closer-look>

-Web page says: &ldquo;Adapted from Panthera’s previous camera traps, the PoacherCam has a groundbreaking new feature: its motion-triggered detection system can now instantly distinguish between people and animals—the world&rsquo;s first camera to do so.&rdquo; This was from a 2015 blog post, unclear what the status is.
+Web page says: &ldquo;Adapted from Panthera's previous camera traps, the PoacherCam has a groundbreaking new feature: its motion-triggered detection system can now instantly distinguish between people and animals—the world&rsquo;s first camera to do so.&rdquo; This was from a 2015 blog post, unclear what the status is.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/image10.png" width="500">

 # Manual labeling tools people use for camera traps

+I've broken this category out into "tools that look like they're being actively developed" and "tools that are less active".
+This assessment is based on visiting links and searching the Web; if I've incorrectly put something in the latter category, please <a href="mailto:agentmorris+cameratrapsurvey@gmail.com">let me know</a>!

 Not repeating items that were already included in the "AI-enabled" list above.
 E.g., lots of people use Timelapse without AI, but I'm not including it in both lists.

-## Review articles about manual labeling
+## Review papers about labeling tools

 Sneaking these in before I get to the list of actual labeling tools.
 These aren't necessarily <i>just</i> about labeling tools, but if they're in this section, they at least contain a good review of labeling tools.